Jarrett Fuller

 Jarrett Fuller is a designer, writer, educator, editor and podcaster.
 He is an assistant professor of graphic design at North Carolina State University; director of the design and editorial studio twenty-six; and host of the design podcast Scratching the Surface.

-My practice spans graphic design, writing, editing, journalism, and education.
+My professional practice spans graphic design, writing, editing, journalism, and education.
 I’m based in Raleigh, North Carolina where I’m an assistant professor of graphic design at North Carolina State University.
 I’m also the host of the design podcast Scratching the Surface.
-My research focuses on design discourse, media, and publishing, with a special interest in institutional histories, alternative practices, and critical design.
+I'm especially interested in design discourse, media infrastructures, experimental publishing, institutional histories, and alternative practices.

 For official bios for press use are available here.